System Design Space

 Перейти на сайт

-Session starts with an HTTP/1.1 Upgrade request, then switches into WebSocket frame exchange.
+The session begins with an HTTP/1.1 Upgrade request and then moves into WebSocket frame exchange.

 Full-duplex channel

-Client and server can send events independently without request-response coupling per message.
+Client and server can send messages independently instead of taking turns in a request-response loop.

-Single channel can stay active for hours, reducing reconnect and repeated-handshake overhead.
+One channel can stay open for hours, reducing reconnect churn and repeated setup cost.

 Liveness control

-Ping/pong and heartbeat policies detect broken links quickly and support controlled recovery.
+Ping, Pong, and heartbeat policies help detect broken links quickly and recover in a controlled way.

 Backpressure and fan-out